 Many clients seek therapy because they are struggling with low self-esteem, feeling trapped in a "bad" relationship, or continue to repeat patterns that no longer serve them.
 Many are experiencing severe anxiety, depression, are going through a major life transition, or are overwhelmed with the demands of life.
 I have worked with clients to address all of these challenges, and many more!
 At times, alternative treatments for stress, insomnia, among numerous other issues, may be beneficial.
 I am able to provide suggestions regarding complementary and alternative treatments to use in conjunction with psychotherapy.
 Complementary and Alternative Medicine (CAM) is a rapidly growing segment of healthcare that is finally gaining credibility.

 My approach to psychotherapy is practical and straightforward, yet compassionate.
 I utilize techniques from Cognitive-Behavioral, Solution-Focused, and other therapies.
 Eye Movement Desensitization and Reprocessing (EMDR) is a modality that I often use.
 EMDR may improve or resolve issues clients have struggled with for years without relief from other forms of therapy.
 The use of EMDR has transformed my practice and expedited the progress of clients in incredible ways (or so many clients tell me after having spent significant time previously in "talk therapy"!).
 I am also trained in Psych-K, which addresses subconscious limiting beliefs through muscle-testing and certain "balances" and is promoted by Dr. Bruce Lipton.
-I am a firm believer in the mind-body connection and the therapeutic results from techniques such as EMDR and Psych-K, which are mind-body in nature, are truly amazing.
+I am a firm believer in the mind-body connection and the therapeutic results from techniques such as EMDR and Psych-K, which are mind-body in nature.

 Despite using techniques that are very practical and somewhat structured at times, the theoretical orientations underlying how I approach working with clients are based in Humanistic and Transpersonal (Spiritual or literally "beyond the person") Psychology.
 Essentially, I believe clients have an innate wisdom of what is best for their lives; therefore, what may be beneficial for one client may not be as effective for another.
-I adapt therapy to suit the individual and what serves them at that moment.
+I adapt therapy to suit the individual and what serves him/her at that moment.
 Clients and I work together to uncover how to empower the client towards their desired change.